 - Seeking an urgent Order for a pace alert in order to prevent the children from leaving Australia;

-- Seeking an urgent Order to restrain the parent from travelling interstate;
+- Seeking an urgent Order to restrain the parent from relocating the children interstate;

-- Seeking further orders for the child’s Passport to be held by the Family Court;
+- Seeking further orders for the children’s Passports to be held by the Family Court;

-- Liaising with the Federal Police to prevent the child from leaving Australia;
+- Liaising with the Federal Police to prevent the children from leaving Australia;

 - Apply for notifications of any Passport applications.